palinao/goosegame/README.md

 # Execution

-- Launch the `GameServer` executable, which will wait for a client incoming TCP connection request.
+- Launch the `GameServer` executable, which will wait for an incoming TCP request.
 - Launch the `GameClient` executable.